parnaljoshi/MENTHU/README.md

 # MENTHU
-This is a repository for the MENTHU knockout site recommender.
+test: This is a repository for the MENTHU knockout site recommender.

 You can run MENTHU online through a web interface here: http://genesculpt.org/menthu/